This Man Spent 25 Years Documenting Every Day of Hitler's Life

 How did you go about it exactly?

-Basically, I started by creating a matrix of data comprised of everything I could get my hands on.
-For example, it’s widely known that Hitler was in Berlin on September 1, 1939 and gave a speech in front of the Reichstag.
+Basically I started by creating a matrix of data comprised of everything I could get my hands on.
+For example, it’s widely known that Hitler was in Berlin on September 1st, 1939 and gave a speech in front of the Reichstag.
 So then I tried to fill in the gaps.
 I wrote to archives and looked for certain places.

 You’re not a historian by profession.
 So why did you do it?